+Unless, of course, you’re covered with snakes.
 For some reason, people will believe in the therapeutic effects of, well, pretty much anything, and some spas don’t mind selling dubious services at a premium.
 You might have heard of bird-poo facials, caviar pedicures, or fishy foot baths; they’re all real, and they’re all fairly expensive.

 As for me, I’ll stick with a good old-fashioned deep-tissue massage.

 We decided to look into a few unusual spa therapies to determine whether they actually provide any sort of benefit.
 We also reached out to Emanuela DeFalco, the founder of cosmetics line Dirty Little Secret.
 A renowned beauty expert and lifelong spa-goer, DeFalco has actually tried a few of these strange therapies herself, and she was kind enough to provide her insight; we also looked into the science to see whether there’s any legitimate reason for a person to, say, rub stem cells on their face.
 Not surprisingly, we found that most of these treatments aren’t worth the money, even if they do sound strangely appealing.
 For instance…

 Fish foot spas are exactly what they sound like.